eclipse-archived/ceylon-lang.org/blog/2013-11-25-types-and-expressiveness.md

     {String*} split(String string, {Character+} separators)

-What this means, of course, is that dynamic typing places a much higher burden on the programmer to _comment and document things_.
+What this means, of course, is that dynamic typing places a much higher burden on the programmer to conscientiously _comment and document things_.
 And to maintain that documentation.

-On the other hand, static typing forces me to maintain the correct type annotations on the `split()` function, even when its implementation changes, and my IDE will even help me automatically refactor them.
-No IDE on earth offers the same kind of help maintaining comments!
+On the other hand, static typing _forces_ me to maintain the correct type annotations on the `split()` function, even when its implementation changes, even when I'm in a hurry, and my IDE will even help me automatically refactor them.
+No IDE on Earth offers the same kind of help maintaining comments!

 Now consider what else this extra expressiveness buys me.
 Suppose that `Foo` and `Bar` share no interesting common